October 16, 2013

 From the Top with host Christopher O’Riley, the hit NPR radio program showcasing America’s best young classical musicians, is seeking local talent for its live show recording on Saturday, April 26 at 8 p.m.
 The weekly hour-long radio program is heard on KING-FM on Saturday, 7 to 8 p.m., as well as on more than 250 other stations nationwide.
 The show will be presented by Cornish College of the Arts in PONCHO Concert Hall in the historic Kerry Hall at 710 E. Roy Street in Seattle.

 From the Top welcomes audition entries from young classical musicians, ages 8 to 18 who have not graduated from high school.
 Solo performers on all instruments, composers and vocalists, as well as instrumental or vocal ensembles are welcome.
+The application deadline for the Seattle concert is January 26, 2014.
 In addition to seeking talent for its upcoming live concert in Seattle, Washington, the program seeks young musicians for other concerts that are part of its national tour on a rolling admissions basis.
 Apply online at www.fromthetop.org.

 “We are looking forward to welcoming From the Top to Seattle this April,” said Cornish College of the Arts President Nancy J. Uscher.
 “We know that our region is home to many extraordinarily talented young musicians and we are excited for the opportunity to introduce them to the producers – and potentially the audience – of From The Top.”